Hector096/Hector096/README.md

 ## I'm an Athlete, Developer and Learner!!

-- 🌱 I’m currently learning blockchain development�
+- 🌱 I’m currently learning Data Science�
-- 🥅 2024 Goals: Contribute more to Open Source projects.
-- ⚡ Fun fact: I'm absolutely mad about Football.

 ### Connect with me: